blacklightpy/vaultofknowledge/Holy Spirit.md

 - Ruach HaKodesh (רוח הקודש): Holy Spirit
 - Ruach Elohim: Spirit of God

  1 Samuel 28:3–6 mentions three methods of divine communication – dreams, prophets, and the Urim and Thummim.
+Urim and Thummim are mentioned in Exodus 28:30.

 **Word Gender:**